 For more than 15 years, Habitat Forsyth has hosted teams of college students from throughout the country on service trips through Habitat International’s Collegiate Challenge Program.
 The program provides students with an alternative spring or fall break experience: a trip to a Habitat affiliate, usually in another state, to work on Habitat houses.
 In addition to providing volunteer labor, the participants make a financial contribution to the affiliate’s building fund.

 In order to double Habitat Forsyth’s capacity for hosting Collegiate Challenge students, we have recently completed the Jimmy Johnson Volunteer Lodge, named in memory of a long-time volunteer and board president.
 This brand new facility can house up to 40 students at a time, doubling the annual volunteer hours of these groups to 28,000 hours for Habitat projects.
 The availability of more volunteer teams will greatly increase the number of families served through new construction, repair and weatherization programs.

-Breakfast provided each day, lunch on work days, dinner Monday- Thursday
+Breakfast is provided each day, lunch on work days, and dinner Monday- Thursday.

 - 5% of housing in our city does not meet the Minimum Housing Code.